collegeconnect/CollegeConnect/README.md

 ### Timetable
 This feature allows the user to store their timetable in an ingenious and orderly fashion.
 It also indicates the current ongoing class.
-It requires the user to enter the class details consisting of subject name, start time, end time and the room number.
-We're constantly working on to make this feature more interactive and seamless.
+It requires the user to enter the class details consisting of the subject name, start time, end time, and room number.
+We're constantly working on making this feature more interactive and seamless.

 <img src = "/Images/timetable_light.PNG" width="235" height="500"/>